33-astrid/ML_Group_26/README.md

-ML V3.ipynb is the latest version updated on 22/05/2024
+ML V4.1.ipynb is the latest version updated on 23/05/2024
+It involves RandomForest, DecisionTree, Lightgbm